johannah/iclr-2020-workshop/speakers.md

 ## Important Zoom Details:

 - *It is imperative that you close the ICLR livestream before joining the zoom call!* Feedback from the audio can really disrupt the system.
-Muting the livestream is not guaranteed to prevent audio interference as some browsers will auto-reload the with the stream unmuted.
+Simply muting the livestream is not guaranteed to prevent audio interference as some browsers will auto-reload the with the stream unmuted - so please close the tab.
 - Please use headphones and a dedicated microphone to minimize unexpected noise.
 - Your microphone will be automatically muted when you join the zoom session.
-After your talk has been streamed, we will open your microphone for a Q/A session.
+Speakers will be unmuted for the Q/A session.
--  Slideslive recommends changing the preferences in zoom so that you stream "HD" video.
+-  Slideslive recommends changing the preferences in Zoom so that you stream "HD" video.